NiiMiyo/EdoEx/README.md

 ## Contributing

-If you found a bug or have some idea on how to make EdoEx better head to the [issues page](https://github.com/NiiMiyo/EdoEx/issues?q=is%3Aissue) and check if your issue has not yet been reported.
+If you found a bug or have some idea on how to make EdoEx better, head to the [issues page](https://github.com/NiiMiyo/EdoEx/issues?q=is%3Aissue) and check if your issue has not yet been reported.

 - If it was, you can comment to improve the discussion;
 - If it wasn't, create a new issue with your problem/idea;